How we are addressing the entire scope of the issue:

 Help us provide security and surveillance for survivors and training for 200,000 professionals on the front lines across the nation, $100,000 per state.
 Altogether, we will educate and equip 50 different agencies annually for two years.

 Provision: $6 Million Needed to Fund

 Help us launch three campuses.
 Each campus consists of a six bedroom residential home and a four bedroom graduate home located on a 3-5 acre lot.
 Each campus costs $2 million, which includes operations for one year.

-Special thanks to the Moore Family Foundation, Moskovitz Family Foundation and Chauncy & Marion D. McCormick Foundation, our pioneers of the Founder Circle.
+Special thanks to the Moore Family Foundation, Moskovitz Family Foundation and Chauncy & Marion D. McCormick Foundation, our pioneers of the Founders Circle.